Evaluation of Sida Support to Balkan Civil Society Development Network, 2019-2022

 Sweden has a new strategy for reform cooperation with the Western Balkans and Turkey for the period 2021-2027.
 In line with the previous strategy, strategic collaboration with civil society continues to be central in the current strategy.
 Support to civil society promoting the respect for democracy, contributing to increased trust and improving conditions for accountability is specifically defined in the strategy.
 Priority will be given to helping build resilience to anti-democratic influences.

-The project is being implemented by BCSDN’s Executive Office in Skopje, North Macedonia with the support of its six Western Balkan members:
+The project was implemented by BCSDN’s Executive Office in Skopje, North Macedonia with the support of its six Western Balkan members: